top of page

 Located in Worcester’s up and coming Canal District, Polar Park is just a few blocks from Interstate 290 and a few blocks from Worcester’s Union Station.
 But somehow, it’s not as easy to get to as you might think.
 Traffic in the area can be busy, and the notorious Kelly Square does not help matters.
 For those not familiar, Kelly Square is an intersection a couple of blocks from the ballpark where several of Worcester’s busiest streets come together in the most random way possible.
 In the past this spot has been the site for lengthy backups and countless accidents.
 As part of the construction of Polar Park the intersection was redesigned, improving flow, but it is still a bottleneck point when a big crowd meets rush hour traffic.

 Polar Park is wedged into a small footprint, making for some unique design choices, and space is at a premium.
 There is a small entry plaza leading to front entrance that screams “warehouse” more than “ballpark.”
-While this design choice makes Polar Park stand out from the red brick and green seat design that has become the new version of the cookie-cutter ballpark, it has met with some derision by some fans.
-The team store is located by the main entrance.
+While this design choice makes Polar Park stand out from the red bricks and green seats that all the new cookie-cutter ballparks possess, it has met with some derision by fans.

 To reach the concourse and seating area, fans will need to climb two flights of stairs.
-When leaving the ballpark after the game, this area gets extremely crowded and backed up.
+When leaving the ballpark after the game, this area becomes extremely crowded.
 It could be a serious concern during an emergency.
-The concourse is very narrow and has already proven to be tough to navigate when a big crowd is present.
-Beyond the seating bowl fans will find several group areas where fans can congregate and spread out a bit.
+The concourse is very narrow and is tough to navigate when a big crowd is present.
+Beyond the seating bowl, fans will find several group areas where fans can congregate and spread out a bit.
 Polar Park boasts a great deal of standing room and alternate spots from which to catch the action.

 The team has made a big deal out of the fact that fans can navigate the entire ballpark, a luxury that was not possible at McCoy Stadium.
-However, while you can indeed circle the entire field, it’s not a smooth 360-degree walk around the field.
+However, while you can indeed circle the entire field, it’s not a smooth 360-degree lap.
 To completely circle the ballpark, fans must navigate a steep set of stairs by the Worcester Wall (or take an elevator), leave the ballpark proper to walk down Summit Street (where the field is no longer visible), duck in behind the party decks (where you again lose sight of the field), and briefly pass through the players’ parking lot.
-It’s an interesting route, but one that takes away from one’s enjoyment of the game.
+It’s not a traditional route by any stretch of the imagination.

 Return on Investment 3

 Much has been made of the expense of WooSox tickets, and while yes, premium seats are priced at $42, the vast majority of seats are available for less than $25.
 Box seats behind home plate are priced at $29, with the cheapest seats in the seating bowl sold for $15.
 Fans looking for bargains can purchase standing room and general admission seats for between $9-12.
-Again, the team has listened to feedback from fans and have made some of these areas reserved, eliminating confusion over the availability of seats in certain areas of the ballpark.
-Check the WooSox website for more details.
+Check the WooSox website for complete seating options.

 Parking is another area where Polar Park has received criticism.
 While the club boasts of 6,000 parking spots within a half mile of Polar Park, most of them hardly seem convenient.
-These lots charge between $10-$20 to park and require a walk through often poorly-lit roads in a less than stellar neighborhood.
-A small parking garage has opened for 2022 right across the street from the ballpark on Madison Street, which charges $20 for a spot.
-Parking details can be found here.
+These lots charge between $10-$25 to park and require a walk through often poorly-lit roads in a less than stellar neighborhood.
+A small parking garage is located right across the street from the ballpark on Madison Street, which charges $21 for a spot.
+Complete parking information can be found here.
+There is little to no on-street parking in the area.

 Extras 5

 The otherwise nondescript entry tower contains a memorial to the Worcester Six, a group of firefighters that perished fighting a warehouse fire not far from the present ballpark site.
 Uniform number 6 has been retired by the team in honor of these firefighters.
-Also notable before you enter the ballpark is a statue of Ted Williams that acts as a centerpiece to a display of the Splendid Splinter, and the Pawtucket Red Sox Hall of Fame.
-There is not much recognition of the franchise’s 50 years in Rhode Island, but these plaques are a welcome touch.
+Also notable as you enter the ballpark is a display of Ted Williams-themed artwork and the Pawtucket Red Sox Hall of Fame.
+It’s the only recognition of the franchise’s 50 years in Rhode Island.

 The many unique vantagepoints from which to watch the game earn another extra point.
-From the numerous social gathering spots to the Worcester Wall and The Bridge maximize capacity in this bandbox of a ballpark.
+The numerous social gathering spots, such as the Worcester Wall and The Bridge maximize capacity in this bandbox of a ballpark.

 Final Thoughts

 Polar Park has proven to be a very divisive ballpark over its brief history.
 From the relocation of the iconic PawSox to the price tag for the new facility to the unique look and design of the ballpark, Polar Park seems to have created as many critics as fans.
 But a closer look at the ballpark shows an incredible attention to detail and connection to community.
-Many improvements have been made for season two in Worcester, with more certainly on the way.
-While, like the park’s signature beverages, it may not be everyone’s taste, but there’s no denying the impact this blue bandbox has had in the Worcester community.
+Like the park’s signature beverages, it may not be to everyone’s taste, but there’s no denying the impact this blue bandbox has had on the Worcester community.

 Recent Posts